 Successful Woodleigh Scholarship applicants will receive part remission of tuition fees through the end of Year 12, typically between 25-33%.

-Applications for The Woodleigh Visual Arts Scholarship, open to students entering Years 4 to 10 in 2027, are now open to current and prospective students.
-Applications close on Friday 25 July 2025.
+Applications for The Woodleigh Visual Arts Scholarship, open to students entering Years 4 to 10, are now closed.

 2027 First Nations Scholarships – Applications Open in 2026